SPFlow/SPFlow/README.md

  [12.
 18. 1.]]
 ```

-We can learn an MSPN from data:
+We can learn an MSPN and a parametric SPN from data:

 ```python
 import numpy as np